GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 <!-- ### Post-processing to segment the floor perfectly.
  Using our framework, you can usually get a decent segmentation of the floor.
 However, for a large-scale floor, you need to run post_process.py for perfect segmentation of floors. -->

+### Speed Estimation⚡️
+If everything goes well, the entire pipeline will just take 15 min for a large-scale 3D scene captured by 2000 2D frames. (**WE DO NOT NEED TRAIN!!!**)

 ## Animated Qualitative Comparison

 https://github.com/GAP-LAB-CUHK-SZ/SAMPro3D/assets/48080726/3a459c80-ac17-4750-a763-d477d33640bd

 https://github.com/GAP-LAB-CUHK-SZ/SAMPro3D/assets/48080726/ac7aaf2c-9223-4d0e-94c4-cf38413eba74

-## :star: Segment Your Own 3D Scene:
+## 🌟 Segment Your Own 3D Scene:
 With our advanced framework, you can generate high-quality segmentations on your own 3D scene without the need for training!
 Here are the steps you can follow:

 - Data preparation: Follow the tips mentioned in [data pre-processing instruction](dataset_preprocess/README.md) to prepare your data.